jupl/btc-ember/README.md

 Run all tests listed below once.
 For more information on reporters see below.

 #### `test:code [reporter=progress] [watch=false]`
-Run code-based tests (ex. unit tests) using Karma.
+Run code-based tests (ex. unit tests, integration tests) using Karma.
 Karma is preconfigured out of the box to run with PhantomJS.
 A Karma reporter can be specified with the `reporter` option.
 If you run this task with `watch=true` Karma will auto-run on file changes.
 Otherwise by default Karma runs once.
 In addition, if you run a build (see below) with the `dev` environment the tests are included with a reporter under `test` to run in browsers. (ex. visit `http://locahost:[port]/test`)

 #### `test:site [reporter=spec] [watch=false]`
 Run site-based tests (ex. system tests) using Mocha and WebDriverJS.
 A Brunch server is started up temporarily to interact with the site.
 A Mocha reporter can be specified with the `reporter` option.
 If you run this task with `watch=true` Mocha will auto-run on file changes with [nodemon](http://remy.github.io/nodemon/).
 Otherwise by default Mocha runs once.
 The global method `getDriver` is provided to get a setup and built driver.
 WebDriverJS' use of Promises can be combined with Mocha as Promised to handle asynchronous behavior easily. ex: